 With the global IT managed services market set to reach around $319.5 billion by 2024, it’s clear that companies are conscious of how important it is to collaborate with a reliable IT partner to look after their tech needs.
-However, if you’re a small business owner, do you really need an IT services provider and is it even possible to secure reliable IT services on a budget?
+However, if you’re a small business owner, do you really need an IT services provider and is it even possible to afford quality IT services on a limited budget?

 Absolutely.
 Here’s what you should know about selecting a service provider and devising a cost-effective IT plan to suit your business needs.

 SMB’s can’t afford NOT to partner with IT service providers.

 Evidence shows that downtime can cost SMBs up to $100,000 per hour, and a recent report showed that 86% of SMBs surveyed had experienced a ransomware attack.
 IT service providers have the expertise to help shield you from these attacks and get you up and running again quickly in the event of a breach.

 Furthermore, you’re only one call away from comprehensive, bespoke IT support exactly when you need it,.
 Whether your computer froze or a server crashed.

 Most importantly, service providers are placed to keep your business moving – and they don’t have to cost the world.

 When you’re choosing IT services, you must balance the need for effective IT support with the realities of what you can afford.
 Here are some tips for planning for IT services on a limited budget.

 Look at how much you’re spending right now on downtime and system inefficiencies.
 Consider how much time, money, and resources your employees spend on IT problems, whether it’s training someone else how to use a program, troubleshooting, or waiting for crashing computers to reboot.